carls113/RCAC-temp-hpc-exchange/docs/source/week2/jobs.rst

    $ jobinfo 19804944
    Name : example.sh
    User : username
-   Account : standby
+   Account : lab_queue
-   Partition : a
+   Partition : cpu
    Nodes : a305

 There are also `jobenv`, `jobcmd`, and `jobscript`